Jawaharlal Institute of Postgraduate Medical Education and Research: History

-2012: Paediatric, Obstetric and Gynaecology services moved into the JIPMER Women and Children's Hospital, which was inaugurated by Dr Manmohan Singh, the then Prime Minister of India.

 Campus

 Dr. APJ Abdul Kalam JIPMER Auditorium.
 Seminars and Conferences are conducted here.

 The campus of JIPMER lies at the western entrance of Pondicherry and spreads across 195 acre of a hillock known locally as Gorimedu.

 The campus contains the medical college, the old and new hospital blocks, student and resident hostels, staff quarters, a Kendriya Vidyalaya, a branch each of two nationalized banks, two ATM's, a post office, a temple, the Dr. APJ Abdul Kalam JIPMER Auditorium, playgrounds and sporting fields.